-In much of the United States, spring allergies start in February and last until the early summer.
+In most of the United States, spring allergies start in February and last until the early summer.
 However, these times may vary depending on the region and weather patterns.

 Seasonal allergies, also called allergic rhinitis or hay fever, occur when the body’s immune system overreacts to a harmless substance, such as pollen, causing various symptoms.
 In addition to spring, some people experience allergies in the fall that can last from August to November.

 In 2021, around 81 million people of all ages in the United States experienced seasonal allergic rhinitis.

 Some people find the symptoms annoying, but for others, they can be debilitating, interfering with work, school, and everyday activities.
 The good news is that there are effective treatments, and people can minimize their seasonal allergy symptoms with planning.

 Read on to learn more about when allergy season starts and how to manage seasonal allergies.